 1. Briefly, describe your career path.

-Hewlett Packard, and currently as a senior business intelligence consultant at
+of Hewlett Packard, and currently as a senior business intelligence consultant

 SafeGuard Services, a subsidiary of Hewlett Packard, was a Program Safeguard Contractor for the Centers for Medicare & Medicaid Services (CMS).
 They serve to prevent waste, abuse, and fraud in Medicare & Medicaid programs through the use of problem identification, proactive/innovative data analysis, investigation, and research.
 Aberrant patterns calculated from the analysis and predictive models would be investigated further by law enforcement and government agencies.